 Building a product oriented team

-In the first half of this article, faster, better with a product mindset, I introduced a “product mindset.”
-If you haven’t read it yet, I’d suggest starting there.
-In this second part we’ll explore what a product oriented team looks like.
+This article has been extensively updated to better connect with “receipts.”
+The prequel, faster, better with a product mindset, introduced a “product mindset.”
+If you haven’t read it yet, start there.
+In this article we’ll explore what a product oriented team looks like.

-Having a product mindset means, more than anything, taking whole ownership of a product.
+Having a product mindset means, more than anything, taking whole ownership of a product — and of the value stream behind it, from the customer’s need all the way through to production.
 We’re talking about creating teams that are synonymous with their product, from inception to delivery and beyond.
-That last bit, “and beyond,” is key: It means the team doesn’t just toss a finished product over to operations and walk away.
+That last bit, “and beyond,” is key: it means the team doesn’t just toss a finished product over to operations and walk away.
 Instead, they keep owning it.
-I’ll talk about exactly what that means in a bit.

-There are a few important implications that follow on from owning a product.
-For example, owning a product is predicated on building durable and deep knowledge about your customer, their needs and desires, and the product design.
-It also means sticking around after delivery to attend to the “care and feeding” of your product: Is your customer happy with it?
+Owning the product has implications.
+Owning a product is predicated on building durable and deep knowledge about your customer, their needs and desires and the product itself.
+It means sticking around after delivery, attending to the “care and feeding” of your product: is your customer happy with it?
 Does it achieve what was promised?
 Could it be improved?

-Changes to the team’s composition and ways of working are also implied.
+Changes to the team’s composition are implied.
 This kind of ownership means enabling a team to be self-sufficient.
-It means empowering them to change direction and interact with the customer before, during, and after delivery.
+It means empowering them to change direction and interact with the customer before, during and after delivery.
 It implies a change to a team’s “ways of working.”

 So, let’s dig in and explore.
 Let’s start by getting clear on what a team with a product mindset looks like, and how it differs from traditional project oriented teams.